Saying “Happy Birthday” in German

 Birthday Traditions in Germany

-In Spain, we reach the age of maturity at 18, which comes with a lot of new freedoms: being able to drive, vote, drink… In the United States, you can drive at 16 but can’t drink alcohol until 21.
-What about in Germany?
+In the United States, you can drive at 16 but can’t drink alcohol until 21.
+In the UK, the age of majority is 18 but you can start working part-time at the age of 13.
+But what about in Germany?
 You might be surprised how different everything is.

 Children’s Birthdays